LDBologni/Cryptocurrency/README.md

 Prepocessing the data: It is crucial that we preprocess our data before feeding it into our model, as the quality of the data and the relevant information that can be gleaned from it directly influences the model's capacity to learn.
 During the preprocessing we need to deal with:

-- Null values
+- Standardization of the data
-- Missing values
+-  - Null values
-- Standardization: transform the values such that the mean of the values is 0 and the standard deviation is 1.
+-  - Missing values
-- Handling Categorical Variables: Categorical variables are variables that are discrete rather than continuous in nature.
-For example, an item's color is a discrete variable, while its price is a continuous variable.
+- Handling Categorical Variables: Categorize variables wether are discrete rather than continuous.

 **Use of PCA (Principal Component Analysis)**.
 Principal Component Analysis (PCA) is a well-known unsupervised learning technique for reducing data dimensionality.
 It improves interpretability while reducing information loss at the same time.
 It aids in the discovery of the most important features in a dataset and facilitates the charting of data in 2D and 3D.
 PCA aids in the discovery of a series of linear combinations of variables.